 Efficiency: When in use, radio interfaces must be energy efficient and, if not, drop to a low energy mode.
 They should switch between states in 10 milliseconds when no longer in use.

-Spectral efficiency: The bandwidth is so that the maximum amount of data is transmitted with the least amount of transmission errors.
+Spectral efficiency: The bandwidth is so that the maximum amount of data is transmitted with the least transmission errors.
 5G should have slightly improved efficiency over LTE, reaching a 30-bit / Hz downlink and a 15-bit / Hz uplink.

 Mobility: With 5G, base stations must withstand movements from 0 to 310 mph.
 While it is comfortable with LTE networks, this can be a challenge in new millimetre-wave systems.

 Connection density: 5G should support a higher number of connected devices than LTE.
 The standard states that it should be 1 million per square kilometre.
 It is a high number, which considers the number of tools that will drive the Internet of Things (IoT).

 4. Uses of 5G and benefits

-Transforming to 5G will undoubtedly change how we interact with technology on a day-to-day basis, but it also has a serious purpose.
+Transforming to 5G will undoubtedly change how we interact with technology daily, but it also has a serious purpose.
 It is a perfect necessity if we want to continue by using a mobile broadband network.